Photo: Chris Young/Chris Young for The Globe and Mail

 Karas is now challenging Canada's Gay Blood Ban at the Canadian Human Rights Commission to change our Canadian blood policy.
-Men that have had sex with another men in the last year aren't able to give blood in Canada.
-The policy also bars women who have had sex with a men who has had sex with another men.
+Men that have had sex with other men in the last year aren't able to give blood in Canada.
+The policy also bars women who have had sex with men who had sex with other men.
 The federal legal challenge approved as of September 3rd 2016 could result in significant policy changes and may be heard at the Canadian Human Rights Tribunal.
-A decision made by the Tribunal could challenge the policy that bars both men who have had sex with other men and women who have had sex with a men who's had sex with another men.
+A decision made by the Tribunal could challenge the policy that bars both men who have had sex with other men and women who have had sex with a men who's had sex with other men.
 Meanwhile, Health Canada announced a new policy to bar Trans Women.
-Karas supports C-16 and may represent Trans folks in the future to challenge the discriminatory policy.
+Karas supports C-16 (An Act to Amend the Canadian Human Rights Act and the Criminal Code) and may represent Trans folks in the future to challenge the discriminatory blood policy.

 "A documentary short about online harassment, ‘cyberbullying,’ among urban teens in North America."